godaddy/kibana4-backup/README.md

 Backup, restore, and deploy changes to Kibana 4 configs, index-patterns, dashboards, searches, and visualizations.  **It also works for Kibana 3**.
 We created the project before realizing it though, hence the name :).

 The intention of kibana4-backup is to make sure any changes you make to your Kibana 4 instance will be backed up in source control, with the ability to easily restore them.
 Furthermore, it provides a way to deploy changes from source control, to specific environments.
 Deploying a dashboard from test to prod is as easy as copying a file into a different folder and commiting the change.

+# 1.0 Breaking Change

+File names will now be written as such (pre sanitation): <type>_<id>_<md5_checksum of id>.
+This is to help combat the issue of duplicate names for different types, as well as case sensitivity issues on OSX.
+It is recommended that you start synching to a new repository when upgrading to 1.0.0 (or clean out the old one before running the first sync with 1.0.0).
+If you don't, all your existing Kibana objects will be duplicated with the new filename syntax.

 # Prerequistes